-Thank you for buying the ASUS® P4B-FX motherboard!
+Thank you for buying the ASUS® P4B533-M motherboard!

-The ASUS P4B-FX motherboard delivers a host of new features and latest technology making it another standout in the long line of ASUS quality motherboards!
+The ASUS P4B533-M motherboard delivers a host of new features and latest technologies making it another standout in the long line of ASUS quality motherboards!

-The P4B-FX incorporates the Intel® Pentium® 4 Processor in 478-pin package/Northwood Processor coupled with the Intel® 845 (Brookdale) chipset to set a new benchmark for an effective desktop platform solution.
+The P4B533-M incorporates the Intel[®] Pentium[®] 4 Processor in 478-pin package coupled with the Intel[®] 845E (Brookdale-E) chipset to deliver a high performance desktop platform solution.

-Supporting up to 2GB of system memory with PC133 unbuffered SDRAM, high-resolution graphics via an AGP 4X slot, high-speed data transfers using the ATA100 protocol, and AC '97-compliant audio features, the P4B-FX is your perfect vehicle to get ahead in the world of power computing!
+Supporting up to 2GB of system memory with PC2100/1600 DDR SDRAM, high-resolution graphics via an AGP 4X slot, USB 2.0 capability, high-speed data transfers using the ATA100 protocol, and 4-channel audio features, the P4B533-M is your perfect vehicle to get ahead in the world of power computing!